RaviTambade/ngnihilenttraining/notes/day16.md

 If input is marks: `50`
 `map(x => x + 10)` transforms it to `60`.

-Priya says, “So I can improve class marks?”
+Sanika says, “So I can improve class marks?”
 “Yes!
 You are our official *Mark Booster*.”

 In code: